What to Consider When Buying a Home with Solar Panels?

 How Much Energy Does the System Produce?

 A key consideration is the solar system’s energy output.
-The amount of energy produced will depend on the size of the system, its orientation, and the local climate.
 You can request data from the homeowner or their utility company on the system’s historical energy production to see if it meets your household’s energy needs.

 The National Renewable Energy Laboratory suggests that a properly installed solar system should generate around 1,500 kWh per year for every kilowatt of installed capacity.
 Compare this output to your current or projected energy usage to determine if the system will effectively reduce your electricity bills.